eviebutland/fitness-app/README.md

 Generating workouts:
 My initial thoughts on this project was to have the workouts generate themselves based off of exercise types (i.e select 3 upper body exercises and this would be a workout).
 However, since researching more into existing workout guides available, I have found that most, if not all, are structured in a plan.
 This is where there are 8/12 weeks worth of exercises premade and ready to use.
 However, since I have collected user data on workout preference, I will continue to use the current set up.

+#### Final stages
+I was able to deploy my API to Elastic beanstalk with a RDS connection to store my data.
+After some time accessing this and getting to understand the systems, I decided to close down the API from the server as costs were increasing.
+I believe a better option may have been a lambda, so to only cost when the API was being called, instead of by its availability.

 </details>

 <details>